 Source code

-There’s a simple linear-time algorithm for computing a SDF. (there’s also a n-log-n algorithm if you want to do it on a GPU, but I’m just giving the simple CPU case here).
-The algorithm is called 8SSEDT, and there’s a paper on it here.
-Careful though, as there’s some bugs in the paper.
+There's a simple linear-time algorithm for computing a SDF>. (there's also a n-log-n algorithm if you want to do it on a GPU>, but I'm just giving the simple CPU case here).
+The algorithm is called 8SSEDT, and there's a paper on it here.
+Careful though, as there's some bugs in the paper.

 We define our pixel grid like so –